 The child orthodontia benefit is available only to children who begin treatment prior to the age of 19.
 The maximum lifetime benefit for child orthodontia is \$2,000.
-This lifetime maximum is subject to course of treatment limitations (see 'Length of Orthodontia Treatment' chart below).
+This lifetime maximum is based on the length of treatment (see 'Length of Orthodontia Treatment' chart below).
+This lifetime maximum applies to each plan participant regardless of the number of courses of treatment.
+Note: The annual plan year deductible will need to be satisfied each plan year that the plan participant is receiving orthodontia treatment unless it was previously satisfied for other dental services incurred during the plan year.